robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 #### Example 2 of Method #1
 **Theorem:** If two numbers $a$ and $b$ are even, then their sum $a + b$ is even.
 **Proof:** Assume the numbers $a$ and $b$ are even.
 This means that $a = 2k$ and $b=2j$ for some integers $j$ and $k$.
 The sum is then $a+b=2k+2j=2(k+j)$.
 Since $k+j$ is an integer, this means that $a+b$ is even. $\blacksquare$

+Notice we just assume P is true and repeatedly ask and answer the question, "What does that mean?".
+Eventually we conclude that it means the conclusion.